 6: What is the gravitational pull of a black hole?

-Gravitational pull same as other objects of same mass – It is important to realize that a black hole’s gravitational field is the same as that of any other object in space of the same mass.
-In other words, it won’t “suck” objects in any more than any other normal star, with things being more likely to just fall into them if they got too close to the event horizon.
+Gravitational pull same as other objects of the same mass – It is important to realize that a black hole’s gravitational field is the same as that of any other object in space of the same mass.
+In other words, it won’t “suck” objects in any more than any other normal star, with things being more likely to just fall into them if they got too close to their event horizon.
 If our Sun was replaced with a black hole of equal mass, for example, the Earth would continue experiencing the same gravitational force as before.
 Only when objects get too close to the black hole would the stronger gravitational force become apparent.

 7: Is a wormhole and a black hole the same?